What is Elder Law?

 When should I visit an Elder Law attorney?

-We recommend that our clients meet with us to discuss elder law options when they reach age 55 or above.
+We recommend our clients meet with us to discuss elder law options when they reach age 55 or above.
 We also encourage our clients with elderly parents to explore their elder law options.
 Here are just a few examples of milestones that warrant a consult with your elder law attorney:

 - You turned 55 years old or are already above age 55.